ar-io/arns-service/README.md

    - Will evaluate the contact with `internalWrites` set to `false`.

 2. Invalid evaluation param provided
-   A query param that is loooser than the contract's own evaluation options:
+   A query param that is looser than the contract's own evaluation options:

    ```shell
    curl http://localhost:3000/contract/GfrHPxXyfuxNNdGvzHl_5HFX711jZsG3OE8qmG-UqlY?waitForConfirmation=false